MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

 #### Evaluator parameter format

 When passing in your built-in evaluators, it's important to specify the right keyword mapping in the `evaluators` parameter list.
-The following is the keyword mapping required for the results from your built-in evaluators to show up in the UI when logged to Azure AI Studio.
+The following is the keyword mapping required for the results from your built-in evaluators to show up in the UI when logged to your Azure AI project.

 | Evaluator                 | keyword param     |
 |---------------------------|-------------------|